Nonlinear Evolutionary PDE-Based Refinement of Optical Flow: Results

 The stopping criterion is determined by computing the normalized error from the primal and dual residues.
 This error metric was introduced by the authors in \cite{gold} and is numerically less expensive.
 Let $\textbf{u}^{(k)},\textbf{d}^{(k)}$ be the primal and the dual updates after $k$ iterations respectively.
 Then the primal and dual residues at the $k^{th}$ iteration are computed by the formula:

 Therefore the normalized error at $k^{th}$ step is obtained as:

 where $\mu(\Omega)$ refers to the measure of the domain $\Omega$.
 Chambolle and Pock \cite{cham} also showed that the convergence criterion is fulfilled when $\tau\sigma\|K\|^2< 1,\theta = 1$.
-Thus $\tau$ and $\sigma$ needs to be chosen accordingly.
+Thus $\tau$ and $\sigma$ need to be chosen accordingly.
 An optimal numerical upper-bound was obtained by Chambolle \cite{cham1} which satisfies the above criterion.
 Accordingly we set $\tau=\sigma=1/\sqrt 8$.

-The Chmabolle-Pock algorithm for the angular accuracy model follows in a similar manner.
-The main difference lies in the primal update step 13 because of the explicit presence of the data term in the functional.
-The subroutine \emph{solvePrimal} updates the primal variable $\textbf{u}$ by solving a quadratic minimization problem discussed previously leading to the following update step,
+The Chambolle-Pock algorithm for the angular accuracy model follows in a similar manner.
+The main difference lies in the primal update step 12 because of the explicit presence of the data term in the functional.
+The primal variable $\textbf{u}$ is updated by solving a quadratic minimization problem discussed previously leading to the following update step,

 where $c_1 = 1+\tau f_x^2,c_2 = \tau f_xf_y, c_3 = 1+\tau f_y^2$, $b_1 = \tilde{u}^{k+1}_1 - \tau f_xf_t,b_2=\tilde{u}^{k+1}_2 - \tau f_yf_t$.
 We now show the results for obtained by implementing the algorithm.
 The first sequence is the Oseen vortex pair.
 For more details on the sequence we refer to \cite{Liu2}.